 This is how much Tax the UK generates from online gambling revenues

 Countries that chose to regulate the online gambling market instead outlawing this activity have benefited from a steady flux of revenue.
 The United Kingdom is a shining example of a nation where players can enjoy the thrills of online gambling legally, at licensed operators.
 The UK GC is the authority in charge of awarding the licenses and monitoring the activity of casinos and bookmakers catering to local players.
-Gaming is legal nationwide and punters can bet online, as well as in brick-and-mortar locations and the gambling market is constantly expanding.
+Gaming is legal nationwide and punters can bet online, as well as in brick-and-mortar locations and the gambling market is constantly expanding with many new UK betting sites emerging every year.
 The tax that the UK generates from online gambling revenues is also growing and the most recent figures are nothing short of impressive.

 Different duty categories apply